Beginning of the Year Math Assessments

 Each skill you assess on the snapshot checklist has a corresponding assessment card.
 Depending on the skill, some may have more than one card.
 This will allow you to quickly grab your assessment ring and your snapshot checklist and be ready to go!

 After you’ve completed a snapshot of each student, it’s time to actually USE the data!
-If you run guided math small groups, this is a great initial assessment to use to make your first round of groups.
+If you run guided math small groups, this is a great initial beginning of the year math assessment to use to make your first round of groups.

-Use the class spreadsheets to get an idea of where your whole class is at on any given skill.
+There are two ways to track students’ progress throughout the year.
+First, each beginning of the year math assessment includes class spreadsheets to organize data.
+This will help you get an idea of where your entire class is at on any given skill.
 This will also give you a quick idea of which students you need to pull for targeted groups!

 Having this kind of information is incredibly valuable.
 I know some teachers may consider it too “time-consuming” to sit with students and complete these; however, I think the benefit significantly outweighs the time!
 Plus, you don’t have to assess every skill at once!
 You might find it best to pick one or two important skills to assess each day.

-One of the perfect times to pull your students one-one-one is when they’re exploring with new math manipulatives!
+One of the perfect times to pull your students one-one-one is when they’re exploring with new math manipulatives during the first month of guided math!
 Read all about how I do that over on this post!